DEBOSH: Deep Bayesian Shape Optimization: Related Work

 \section{Related Work}

-In all engineering fields that rely on running computationally demanding simulations on 3D shapes to estimate their performance, optimizing these shapes to maximize this performance is a difficult problem because, in practice, the simulator can only be run so many times.
-In this section, we briefly review some of the dominant approaches to addressing this problem.
-We also introduce standard Bayesian Optimization, which we will rely on in the method section.
+In all engineering fields that involve running computationally demanding simulations to estimate the performance of 3D shapes, maximizing this performance is often difficult.
+First, it usually is a highly non-convex function of the design parameters.
+Second, in industrial practice, the simulator can only be run so many times, which limits how thoroughly the design space can be explored.
+In this section, we briefly review some of the dominant approaches to addressing these issues.